Companies dropping college requirements for new hires

 Today, more than 40 million Americans have college debt.

-Meghan McGrody is a first-year student at Boston University and an aspiring attorney, who will undergo four years of undergrad and three years of law school, costing her family into six figures.
+Meghan McGrody is a first-year student at Boston University and an aspiring attorney who will undergo four years of undergrad and three years of law school, costing her family into the six figures.

 Many universities are taking notice and launching programs to lure kids to college.
 Princeton University announced it would cover the college costs for those whose families make less than $100,000 annually.